Skip to main content

 Cloudaware offers several key capabilities of integrating with Atlassian Jira:

-Creating a Jira issue whenever any specific criteria is met in Cloudaware (e.g. new incident, policy violation, vulnerability scan, etc.) and posting a comment to the existing Jira issue (e.g. new vulnerability has been detected as fixed, etc.)
+• Creating a Jira issue whenever any specific criteria are met in Cloudaware (e.g. new incident, policy violation, vulnerability scan, etc.) and posting a comment to the existing Jira issue (e.g. new vulnerability has been detected as fixed, etc.)

-Configuring Auto-discovery and Import of Jira Issues to CMDB
+Configure auto-discovery and import of Jira issues to Cloudaware CMDB

-Cloudaware can discover Jira issues and automatically add them to the corresponding CMDB objects.
+Cloudaware can discover Jira issues and automatically associate them with corresponding CMDB objects.

 Follow these steps to integrate your Jira account with Cloudaware: